-- Professor (Theatre, Film & Television Studies)
+- Professor in Theatre and Performance (Theatre, Film & Television Studies)

 I specialise in the analysis of British and European contemporary theatre and performance (post-1990) through the lens of political and cultural theory.
-My current monograph, Political Dramaturgies and Theatre Spectatorship: Provocations for Change, is now available.
+My latest monograph, Political Dramaturgies and Theatre Spectatorship: Provocations for Change, is now available.

 - 2018, Incubate-Propagate, AHRC Research Network Grant (PI), £36,345

 - 2012, The Pool Game, Arts Council England, £17,900

 - 2011, Acts and Apparitions, AHRC research fellowship (PI), £33,140

 - 2010, The Pool Game, Arts Council England, £5,000

 - 2005, Roses & Morphine, Arts Council England, £25,000

 - 2004, Operation Wonderland, Arts Council England, £18,000

 I welcome PhD and Masters by Research applications from students in the areas of performance and political theory, performance and class, contemporary European theatre and dramaturgical experimentation in new writing and ensemble practice.